SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 The argument syntax shows the arguments and their types, telling the user in short how your application can be invoked from the command line.
 The argument syntax typically starts with the name of the application executable, and is followed by all the arguments, indicating their name and type.
-There is an indication of which arguments are required or optional, and whether they allow multiple values.
+The syntax shows which arguments are required or optional, positional, and whether they allow multiple values.

 The order of the arguments in the usage syntax is as follows: